 Review Assignment #3, the course essential elements, assigned readings, and recommended readings to identify selections of books and scholarly articles to identify and select developmental reading sources and entries.

 Refer to the “Student Guide to Developmental Readings” for updated information on sample comments, rubrics, and key definitions related to developmental readings.

+Your developmental readings fall short of the required number of sources.
+See below from the course syllabus:

+● Include developmental readings from a minimum of fifteen research sources.
+Include developmental readings taken from three to four books and the remaining developmental readings taken from scholarly peer-reviewed journal articles.
+For grading criteria go to the “Developmental Reading Log Instructions & Template, Description, Grading Rubric_DPhil_MLItt” document, in the General Helps folder in the AA-101 The Gathering Place Course on DIAL.

 Source One: McLeod, M.N., Heller, D., Manze, M.G. et al. Police interactions and the mental health

-of black americans: a systematic review.
+of black americans: A systematic review.
 J. Racial and Ethnic Health Disparities 7,

 10–27 (2020). https://doi.org/10.1007/s40615-019-00629-1